Little Bohemia Lodge: The Gun Battle

 As they were preparing to leave, with Wanatka driving at gunpoint, another car arrived with federal agents W. Carter Baum and Jay Newman, and a local constable, Carl Christensen.
 Nelson asked the men who they were and upon the agents identifying themselves, Nelson opened fire with a custom-converted machine gun pistol, severely wounding Christensen (who was seriously wounded 9 times in the chest, arms and legs) and Newman (who was seriously wounded by a single gunshot wound in the head) and killing Baum, who was shot three times in the neck.
 Nelson was later quoted as having said that Baum had him "cold" and couldn't understand why he hadn't fired.
 It was later discovered that the safety catch on Baum's gun was on.

 Nelson then stole the FBI car.
 Less than 15 miles away, the car suffered a flat tire and became mired in mud as Nelson attempted unsuccessfully to change it.
 Back on foot, he wandered into the woods and took up residence with a Chippewa family in their secluded cabin for several days before making his final escape in another commandeered vehicle.

 Three of the women who had accompanied the gang, including Nelson's wife Helen Gillis, were captured inside the lodge.
 After grueling interrogation by the FBI, the three were ultimately convicted on harboring charges and released on parole.
+The arrest of the three, together with the prior arrest of Dillinger's girlfriend Billie Frechette in an earlier bungled raid, led to mockery of the FBI's ineptitude with the saying that, "The bureau may not always get its man, but it always gets his woman."

-With a federal agent and a civilian dead, and four more severely wounded, including two more civilians, and the complete escape of the Dillinger gang, the FBI came under severe criticism, with calls for FBI director J. Edgar Hoover's resignation and a widely circulated petition demanding Purvis's suspension.
+Indeed, with a federal agent and a civilian dead, and four more severely wounded, including two more civilians, and the complete escape of the Dillinger gang, the FBI came under severe criticism.
+The incident led to calls for FBI director J. Edgar Hoover's resignation and a widely circulated petition demanding Purvis's suspension.